Rise-Software/Rise-Media-Player/readme.md

 ## Appearance & design

 Created with WinUI and the latest design ideologies, Rise Media Player is modern while keeping all of the classic features people need.
 We use WinUI 2.6/2.7 to keep our user interface, clean, modern and consistent with Windows 11 UX.
 Although, this app does work on Windows 10 too.
 We use all of your favourite materials: Mica and Acrylic.
 We use Microsoft's icons and controls as well as some of our own to create a generally native feeling experience.
-Our own controls and icons give users a truly personalised experience, being able to choose their own icon packs and with features like compact mode, they can use it on laptops, desktops, and even tablets!
+Our own controls and icons give users a truly personalised experience, being able to choose their own icon packs and with features like compact mode, you can use it on any Windows device!*
 Here is an up-to-date render with all our planned features:

 ![rmbg4oqy8xm71](https://user-images.githubusercontent.com/74561130/135764081-21296dc9-04bf-43f3-bed4-d82e52532daa.png)